slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'It only hurts when you don’t have time to prepare for the fall' -- Tony Hawk*

+In order to come back you have to go away.

 Use this opportunity to re-create yourself.
-In order to come back you have to go away.
-If you didnt quit anything you woud be still playing with toddlers.
+If you didn’t quit anything you woud be still playing with toddlers.
 Sometimes good things fall apart so better things can fall together.
 Every story has an end, but in life every end is just a new beginning.

-> *'Surrender conceals great power: lulling the enemy into complacency, it give you time to recoup, time to undermine, time for revenge.'*
+Surrender conceals great power: lulling the enemy into complacency, it give you time to recoup, time to undermine, time for revenge.

-> *'Use the surrender tactic: transform weakness into power.'
-'Re-create yourself.' -- Robert Greene (22nd and 25th law of power)*

 > *'Close some doors today.
 Not because of pride, incapacity or arrogance, but simply because they lead you nowhere.' -- Paul Coelho*

 > *'Once the game is over, the king and the pawn go back in the same box.' -- Italian proverb*

-> *'The greatest revenge is success.' -- Frank Sinatra*

 ---
-## On forgiveness
+## On forgiveness and revenge

 > *'The only way out of the labyrinth of suffering is to forgive.' -- John Green*

 > *'An eye for an eye will only make the whole world blind.' -- Mahatma Gandhi*

-If forgiveness is a process of release — of letting go of something — then the opposite of forgiveness is a decision to hold onto something.
+If forgiveness is a process of release then the opposite of forgiveness is a decision to hold onto something.

-Many people think that the alternative to forgiveness is punishment: e either choose to forgive someone for what they’ve done, or we return the favor with some sort of retribution.
+Many people think that the alternative to forgiveness is punishment: either choose to forgive someone for what they’ve done, or we return the favor with some sort of retribution.
 But punishment isn’t really the opposite of forgiveness.
 After all, we can punish someone without forgiving them, or punish them in order to forgive them.
-People do this all the time.
-Governments do it every day.

 By refusing to forgive someone, we get to cast ourselves as victims, as underdogs, as injured parties.
 Most important, we get to preserve our status in the conflict — usually, as the person who’s “right.”
 In reality, we only keep the suffering alive for ourselves.
 We are the ones we end up punishing.

 > *'Dumbledore says people find it far easier to forgive others for being wrong than being right.' -- J.K.
 Rowling*